gurungsandex/Wazuh-SIEM-XDR/README.md

 Step 2: After installation, it will generate a username and password to access Wazuh server dashboard.
 <img width="1025" height="466" alt="wazuh server installation" src="https://github.com/user-attachments/assets/552f49ce-6298-49a4-92f0-75d616e3d38c" />

-Step 3: Find the server IP address of Ubuntu server (Wazuh server is hosted on Ubuntu), and use this IP to access the Wazuh dashboard in your browser.
+Step 3: Find the server IP address of Ubuntu server (Wazuh server is hosted on Ubuntu), and use this IP to access the Wazuh dashboard in the browser.
 <img width="1017" height="630" alt="server ip address" src="https://github.com/user-attachments/assets/e402632a-f8a5-4372-a3c2-70d531f72a5c" />

 Step 4: Login with the generated username and password to verify the dashboard is working.